Amy Schumer: Influences

 Schumer's comedic influences include Wendy Liebman, Carol Burnett, Lucille Ball, and Joan Rivers.
 Additionally, she called actress-producer Goldie Hawn one of her "heroes".

-In the media
+In media

 In 2015, Schumer was named one of Time magazine's 100 most influential people.
-In 2015, Schumer was also named to Barbara Walters' 10 Most Fascinating People list for 2015.
+Schumer was named to Barbara Walters' 10 Most Fascinating People for 2015.
 Schumer has received praise for addressing various social issues through comedy.